milenbubi/webcameras/README.md

 # WebCameras

-This project displays online cameras, built with **React** and **MUI5**, with PHP scripts for statistics and a MySQL database.
+This project shows online BCCP cameras in Eastern Europe.
+It is built with **React** and **MUI5**, with PHP scripts for statistics and a MySQL database.
 Frontend uses React components and Material UI for styling.
 Backend PHP scripts handle visit tracking and statistics.
 Database is MySQL, hosted on Hostinger.

 ## Technologies